 Her stunning beauty, stylized nightclub singing performances, and dramatic abilities demanded attention.
-And in 1954, with her electric and timeless performance in Carmen Jones, Dorothy became the first African American female movie star.
-Her portrayal of the film’s title character would also earn her an Academy Award nomination for Best Actress, making Dorothy the first African American to achieve the honor.
+And in 1954, with her electric performance in Carmen Jones, Dorothy became the first black leading lady.
+Her portrayal of the film’s title character earned her an Academy Award nomination for Best Actress, making Dorothy the first black woman to achieve the honor.

-Despite these accomplishments, Dorothy Dandridge would still find her opportunities as a beautiful African American actress in Hollywood limited.
-Dorothy, aware of where these limitations stemmed from, would once lament to a friend that if only she looked like Betty Grable, she could capture the world.
+Despite these accomplishments, Dorothy Dandridge still found her opportunities as a beautiful black actress in Hollywood limited.
+Fully aware of these unjust limitations, Dorothy once lamented to a friend that if only she looked like Betty Grable, she could capture the world.

 “She was the right person in the right place at the wrong time.”